tinylog-org/tinylog/ReadMe.txt

 2) Optionally attach "tinylog-src.zip" for JavaDoc documentation and source code attachment

-3) You can now test the logger by the following simple program:
+3) Now you can test the logger by the following simple program:

       import org.pmw.tinylog.Logger;